verayannn/SpotDMouse/P2-Terrain_Challenge/README.md

 The following videos demonstrate the successful locomotion training results for omnidirectional commands:

+**Reccomendation:* Play the following videos at .25 speed to see the definition and quality of the gait.

 ### Forward Locomotion
 [ **View Forward Locomotion Video**](https://drive.google.com/file/d/1pIDoCVo_h6PD33hEZZ0mXxZnllQLlWeS/view?usp=sharing)